For Best Results With Medicaid Planning, Contact An Attorney As Early As Possible

 Delzer, Coulter & Bell, P.A., helps you understand why Medicaid can be critical in paying for the costs of your long-term care.
 Medicare and Medicare HMOs have limited long-term care benefits, with Medicare covering no more than 100 days of a nursing home stay.
 Without Medicaid, nursing home bills can quickly deplete your savings.

 Please click here to print the Medicaid information sheet.
 Fill it out to the best of your ability.
 Upon receipt of the information sheet, Rebecca C. Bell will contact you and inform you of the charge to develop an asset protection plan for you or your family member and schedule an appointment for an office conference or telephone conference.
-Her charge will vary depending upon the complexity of the applicant’s affairs and the information you provide on the information sheet.
+Her charge will vary depending on the complexity of the applicant’s affairs and the information you provide on the information sheet.
 Accordingly, it is important that you provide her with complete and accurate information on your or your family member’s affairs.

 When To Apply For Medicaid Benefits

 You should seek Medicaid benefits if you or your loved one suffers from a chronic illness or injury requiring long-term health care.
 Medicaid has programs for nursing home residents, assisted living facility residents and those requiring in-home care.
-Attorney Bell evaluates your eligibility for Medicaid, assists in implementing a plan to meet eligibility requirements, files the Medicaid application and represents you through the approval process with the Florida Department of Children and Families, including any appeals.

 Requirements For Medicaid Qualification

-To be eligible for Medicaid in 2021, the Florida Department of Children and Families requires that:
+To be eligible for Medicaid in 2026, the Florida Department of Children and Families requires that:

-• Your countable assets must be less than $2,000 at least one day of each month
+• Your countable assets must be less than $2,000 at least one day of each month.

-• You must meet a level of care requirement
+• You must meet a level of care requirement.

-• If you have a spouse at home, their countable assets must not exceed $130,380
+• If you have a spouse at home, their countable assets must not exceed $162,660.

 How Assets Are Protected To Enable Medicaid Qualification